Jeddah: Red Sea International Film Festival

-Jeddah has been selected as a place for the annual Red Sea International Film Festival that will be held in 2020.
+Jeddah was selected as the place for the annual Red Sea International Film Festival that was held in 2020.

 Jeddah International Book Fair

-Jeddah hosts an annual international book fair called Jeddah international book fair.
+Jeddah hosts an annual international book fair called Jeddah International Book Fair.
 It is the second largest book fair in Saudi Arabia, and it was first held in 2015.
 The book fair is held annually in early December.

 Jeddah Season

-Jeddah Season is a part of the Saudi government's Saudi Seasons initiatives that aims at launching a high-level tourism activities in Saudi Arabia.
-The first version of the season has been held in June–July 2019.
-Around 150 activities and events have been organized in five destinations in Jeddah.
-As Saudi Seasons 2019 aims at shedding the light on the diverse Saudi culture and heritage.
-Jeddah was chosen because it is one of the most culturally-rich Saudi cities with a history that spans over 3,000 years.
-Most of Jeddah Season's events and activities have been held at King Abdullah Sports City, Jeddah's historical area, Al-Hamra Corniche, and the Jeddah Waterfront.
+Jeddah Season is a part of the Saudi government's Saudi Seasons initiative that aims at launching high-level tourism activities in Saudi Arabia.
+The first version of the season was held in June–July 2019.
+Around 150 activities and events were organized in five destinations in Jeddah.
+Saudi Seasons 2019 aimed at shedding light on the diverse Saudi culture and heritage.
+Jeddah was chosen because it is one of the most culturally-rich Saudi cities, with a history that spans over 3,000 years.
+Most of Jeddah Season's events and activities were held at King Abdullah Sports City, Jeddah's historical area, Al-Hamra Corniche, and the Jeddah Waterfront.

-Jeddah Season aim to make Jeddah the most preferred tourist destination in the world and the best season of Saudi Seasons.
+Jeddah Season aims to make Jeddah the most preferred tourist destination in the world and the best season of all the Saudi Seasons.

 Media

-Jeddah is served by four major Arabic-language newspapers, Asharq Al-Awsat, Al Madina, Okaz, and Al Bilad, as well as two major English-language newspapers, the Saudi Gazette and Arab News.
+Jeddah is served by four major Arabic-language newspapers, Asharq Al-Awsat, Al Madina, Okaz, and Al Bilad, as well as two major English-language newspapers, the Saudi Gazette and Arab News (which also covers other Middle Eastern events).
 Okaz and Al-Madina are the primary newspapers of Jeddah and some other Saudi cities, with over a million readers; their focus is mainly local.

 Internet blogs specifically informative of the locality are abundant in Jeddah, catering mostly to the widespread expatriate population.
-Of these are constituted websites that have garnered international acclaim for informativeness, such as Jeddah Blog, the recipient of the Bronze Expat Blog Award in 2012 and the Gold Award in 2013 and is among Feedspot's Top 100 Middle East blogs.
-Other amateur websites catering to specific topics in the region exist as well.
+Of these are constituted websites that have garnered international acclaim for informativeness, such as Jeddah Blog, the recipient of the Bronze Expat Blog Award in 2012 and the Gold Award in 2013 and among Feedspot's Top 100 Middle East blogs.
+Other amateur websites relating to specific topics in the region exist as well.

 Jeddah represents the largest radio and television market in Saudi Arabia.
 Television stations serving the city area include Saudi TV1, Saudi TV2, Saudi TV Sports, Al Ekhbariya, the ART channels network and hundreds of cable, satellite, and other specialty television providers.

 The Jeddah TV Tower is a 250 m high television tower with an observation deck.

 Accent

-The Jeddah region's distinctive speech pattern is called the Hejazi dialect; it is among the most recognizable accents within the Arabic language.
+The Jeddah region's distinctive speech pattern is called the Hejazi dialect.
+It is among the most recognizable of all accents in the Arabic language.